-Alcorn relocated its facility to the Pemberton Square Mall.
-It is open for classes Monday through Thursday 8 a.m. to 5 p.m. and Friday and 8 a.m. to 4 p.m.
-There are evening classes on Monday,
+The Alcorn Vicksburg Campus is located in the Thad Cochran Mississippi Center for Innovation and Technology (MCITY) at 1622 Washington Street Vicksburg, MS 39180.
+Classes will be held Monday through Thursday 8 a.m. to 5p.m. and Friday 8 a.m. to 4 p.m.
+Evening classes are on Monday, Wednesday, and Thursday.

-Wednesday and Thursday.
-The entrances are secured with ADT monitoring cameras.
 There are no residential facilities at or for our Vicksburg campus.